 Urban Educational Garden

-The photos below taken May 20-21, 2016 at garden volunteer kickoff days, with Home Depot and community members.
-Photos courtesy of Alana Hart.
+The photos above taken May 18-19, 2018 at PFPP Volunteer Days, with Home Depot and community members.
+Photos by Amy Lebowsky.

 Why is People for Palmer Park doing this?